 And there’s More

-These listed benefits and payments is just the tip of the iceberg.
+These listed benefits and payments are just the tip of the iceberg.
 There are at least another 20 similar benefit type payments available for a number of different reasons.
-In addition to the benefits programs there are grant programs through which the government provides funding for various home-based projects that will benefit the community.
+In addition to the benefits programs, there are grant programs through which the government provides funding for various home-based projects that will benefit the community.